Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: Introduction

 \section{Introduction}

-The proliferation of multimodal misinformation on social media platforms has emerged as a significant public security concern ~\citet{liu2024mmfakebench,tahmasebi2024multimodal,guo2025each}.
-In response, the detection of deceptive content like rumors, misleading claims, and fabricated information has attracted considerable research interest in recent years ~\citet{hu2024bad,zhang2024reinforced,wu2024fake}.
-Mainstream misinformation can be broadly categorized into two types: human-crafted misinformation and AI-generated synthetic content.
+The proliferation of multimodal misinformation on social media platforms has emerged as a public security concern~\cite{liu2024mmfakebench, tahmasebi2024multimodal, guo2025each}.
+In response, detecting deceptive content such as rumors, misleading claims, and fabricated information has attracted considerable research interest in recent years~\cite{hu2024bad, zhang2024reinforced, wu2024fake,10.1145/3770854.3780211}.
+Mainstream misinformation can be broadly categorized into two types: human-crafted misinformation and AI-synthesized content.
 Human-crafted misinformation is intentionally created by individuals, often with motives such as gaining followers on social platforms.
 In contrast, AI-generated content is produced using generative AI tools, including image synthesis models, Large Language Models (LLMs), and Multimodal Large Language Models (MLLMs).
-The rise of such AI-synthesized misinformation represents a growing challenge in the era of advanced deep learning systems ~\citet{guo2024detective,chen2025study}.
+The rise of AI-synthesized misinformation represents a growing challenge in the era of advanced deep learning systems~\cite{guo2024detective, chen2025study}.

 Although both human-crafted misinformation and AI-generated content belong to misinformation, they are often studied in isolation.
-As shown in Figure 1, Researchers in natural language processing (NLP) have extensively studied human-authored deceptive content, such as human-written rumors and misleading information, with a long-standing tradition of fake news detection in social media ~\citet{liu2024rumor,cui2024propagation,jiang2025epidemiology}.
-On the other hand, the computer vision community has focused primarily on detecting synthetic multimodal media generated by AI models, including deepfakes and other artificially produced visual content ~\citet{yan2024df40,cheng2024can,zhang2025asap}.
+Researchers in natural language processing (NLP) have extensively studied human-crafted deceptive content, such as human-written rumors and misleading information, with a long-standing tradition of fake news detection in social media~\cite{10.1145/3637528.3672024, cui2024propagation, jiang2025epidemiology}.
+On the other hand, the computer vision community has focused primarily on detecting synthetic multimodal media generated by AI models, including deepfakes and other artificially produced visual content~\cite{yan2024df40,cheng2024can,zhang2025asap}.
 However, in real-world social platforms, both types of misinformation frequently coexist.
-A straightforward solution is to employ two separate expert models, each specialized in one type of misinformation, and combine their outputs for a final decision.
-Nevertheless, such an approach is suboptimal, lacking elegance and computational efficiency.
+A straightforward alternative is to maintain two separate detectors, each specialized for one source, and aggregate their predictions at inference time.
+Nevertheless, such a pipeline implicitly assumes source-specific dispatch and incurs additional computational overhead, making it less desirable for practical deployment.
+Moreover, existing approaches often struggle when facing fine-grained and diverse manipulation types from multiple sources, where the interaction between human-crafted misinformation and AI-generated content leads to significant performance degradation in real-world scenarios.